dktapps-pm-pl/LiveXYZ/README.md

 # LiveXYZ

-- Plugin for MCPE servers
-- Description: shows your coordinates real-time as you move
+A plugin for PocketMine-based servers to show your coordinates real-time as you move.

 - Dependency plugins: none
 - Current version: 0.5.0-alpha

 ## Installation
-NOTE: This plugin has been developed and is only tested with Genisys (https://github.com/iTXTech/Genisys) and has not been tested on any other server software.
-If you find compatibility issues, please use the [issue tracker](https://github.com/dktapps/LiveXYZ/issues) to report them.
+NOTE: This plugin has been tested only on PocketMine and Genisys.
+Compatibility issues with other distributions of PocketMine will not be catered for.

 1. Go to the [LiveXYZ Release Page](https://github.com/dktapps/LiveXYZ/releases) and download a PHAR file from there.
 2. Copy the downloaded PHAR to the `plugins` folder in your server folder.